yimuchen/HGCal-Dimple-Tile/README.md

 ./LYSIM photontest.mac [output_filename]
 ```

 The output options is optional.
-Will save to data/Analysis<RandomInt>.root if not specified.
+Will save to data/Analysis<RandomInt>.root if not

-Alternaltively, on can just start
+specified.
+Alternatively, on can just start

 ```bash
 ./LYSim